-- Guyana and Saint Vincent and the Grenadines show the strongest emigration movements: 9.65 and 9.6 per 1000 people respectively were emigrating in 2013.
-The only confirmed net recipients of migrants are Antigua and Barbuda and Suriname, with immigration rates of 2.23 and 0.57 per 1,000 respectively for 2013. - Guyana and Haiti are, in absolute terms, the primary countries of origin of intra-regional migrants.
+- of migrants are Antigua and Barbuda and Suriname, with immigration rates of 2.23 and 0.57 per 1,000 respectively for 2013. - Guyana and Haiti are, in absolute terms, the primary countries of origin of intra-regional migrants.
 In relative terms, Guyana and Saint Vincent and the Grenadines have the most emigrants.
 Respectively, the emigrant population is 58.2 per cent and 55.5 per cent of the size of the population living at home. - The vast majority of migrants, cross international borders as migrant workers, and contribute to the productivity and growth of destination countries as well as their communities of origin. - (a) Haiti is the Caribbean country most dependant on remittances.
 In 2014, 21.1 per cent of its GDP was derived from remittances.
 Jamaica (15%) and Guyana (11%) follow.
 In absolute amounts, the Dominican Republic receives most remittances: USD 4.65 billion in 2014.
 The Dominican Republic is followed by Jamaica (USD 2.26 billion), and Haiti (USD 1.95 billion).
-Antigua and Barbuda, Belize, and Trinidad and Tobago are net senders of remittances. - (b) The ACP Observatory on Migration in 2014 found that Guyana, Haiti, Jamaica, Grenada and Dominican Republic rank among the top 30 remittances receiving countries worldwide in relative terms.
-The 2013 UNDP Human Development Report found that nearly half of remittances sent home by emigrants from the South come from workers living in other developing countries. - One serious problem related to the migratory outflows to countries outside of the Caribbean, is the departure of professionals, also known as "brain drain."
+Antigua and Barbuda, Belize, and Trinidad and Tobago are net senders of remittances. - (b) The ACP Observatory on Migration in 201412 found that Guyana, Haiti, Jamaica, Grenada and Dominican Republic rank among the top 30 remittances receiving countries worldwide in relative terms.
+The 2013 UNDP Human Development Report found that nearly half of remittances sent home by emigrants from the South come from workers living in other developing countries.13 - One serious problem related to the migratory outflows to countries outside of the Caribbean, is the departure of professionals, also known as "brain drain."
 The loss of professionals to developed countries has been identified as a major challenge for the Caribbean particularly in recent times with the loss of teachers, nurses and other health care professionals.
 In the Caribbean, at least Guyana, Jamaica, and Trinidad and Tobago are negatively affected by the emigration of nurses, and Haiti by skilled emigration in general.